All social work programmes in Aotearoa New Zealand must meet the SWRB Programme Recognition Standards (PRS) to continue to be recognised.

 An advisory rōpu has been appointed for the PRS review.
 This rōpu is made up of four tangata whenua and two tagata Pasifika social workers.

 A reference rōpu has also been established with its members reflecting Aotearoa’s diversity.

-Six wānanga are scheduled, based around the existing six standards of governance, curriculum, field education, admission criteria, professional and stakeholder collaboration, and staffing resources.
-Although the six existing standards are a starting point for the review, these may change for the future standards.
+The wānanga were based around the existing six standards of governance, curriculum, field education, admission criteria, professional and stakeholder collaboration, and staffing resources.
+Although the six existing standards were a starting point for the review, these may change for the future standards.

-Three caucus hui are being held late April, early May for tangata whenua, tangata tiriti and tagata Pasifika.
+Three caucus hui were also held for tangata whenua, tangata tiriti and tagata Pasifika.

 Links to background documents and announcements

 For reference, here are links to information and posts relating to the review.
 The process for the review evolved during its planning and following the appointment of Kaiwhakaharea.
 Therefore some of the earlier news posts refer to aspects of review that were then adapted as it progressed.